-- F7-4(1) AppPWM\Init() initializes MTU2, channels 3 & 4, which are used to generate the PWM signal that is filtered into a sine wave.
-AppPWM\Init() is called by AppFFT\Task() and sets the PWM carrier frequency to 20 kHz.
+- F7-4(1) AppPWM_Init() initializes MTU2, channel 2 which is used to generate the PWM signal that will be filtered into a sine wave.
+AppPWM_Init() is called by AppFFT_Task() (described later) and sets the PWM carrier frequency to 20 kHz.
 This frequency was chosen as in most motor drive systems; the period of the PWM is set above that which can be heard by humans.
-In some systems, the period is modulated with a random seed to eliminate any sort of repetitive noise.
-The PWM output can be monitored using an oscilloscope by probing the output from the filter on C82, which is assigned to MTIOC4B by AppPWM\Init(). - F7-4(2) AppPWM\ISR() services the PWM interrupts which occur every 50 μs.
+In some systems the period is modulated with a random seed to eliminate any sort of repetitive noise.
+You can monitor the PWM output using an oscilloscope by probing PE6 (also available on JN1, pin 20) which is assigned to TIOC2A by AppPWM Init(). - F7-4(2) AppPWM_ISR() services the PWM interrupts which occur every 50 μs.
 Normally, such a fast interrupt rate would impose a huge overhead in a kernel-based application.
-However, the RX62N can handle very fast interrupts with non-kernel aware interrupt handlers.
+However, the SH7216 can handle very fast interrupts thanks to its register banking feature.

-AppPWM\ISR() is independent of the kernel and thus does not need to communicate anything to other tasks.
-In other words, the ISR makes no kernel API calls, which classifies it as a non-kernel aware interrupt.
+With register banking, AppPWM_ISR() is independent of the kernel and thus doesn't need to communicate anything to other tasks.
+In other words, the ISR makes no kernel API calls and is therefore a non-kernel aware interrupt.
 The priority level of this interrupt is higher than that of the kernel.
-In fact, AppPWM\ISR() has an interrupt priority of 13, whereas all kernel aware interrupts need to be set to level 12, or lower.
+In fact, AppPWM_ISR() has an interrupt priority of 2 whereas all kernel aware interrupts need to be set to level 1.

-F7-4(3) The sine wave is actually obtained by passing the PWM signal through a simple 1st order low pass filter, consisting of a resistor and a capacitor.
+F7-4(3) The sine wave is actually obtained by passing the PWM signal through a simple 1st order low pass filter consisting of a resistor and a capacitor.
 The filter cutoff frequency is set to 1 kHz.

 The frequency of the output sine wave is controlled by how many "steps" make up the sine wave.
-Since the timer interrupt occurs at 20 kHz, a 100 step sine wave is used (that is, a sine wave made up of 100 values, each every 1/20,000 seconds = 50 μs apart) to produce a sine wave frequency of 200 Hz.
-If a 400 step sine wave is output, its frequency would be 50 Hz.
+Since the timer interrupt occurs at 20 kHz, a 100 step sine wave is used (that is a sine wave made up of 100 values each output every 1/20,000 = 50 us) will produce a sine wave frequency of 200 Hz.
+If a 400 step sine wave is output its frequency will be 50 Hz.
 The "step" increment is calculated from the setpoint frequency (AppFreqSetpointHz).